FOUNDER + Quality Director

 founder + operations director

-As director of operations for Catalyst, Emily consults for coffee companies in marketing and distribution, management, and quality control systems.
-Outside of Catalyst, she is a travel / beverage journalist, a photographer, a brand strategist + storyteller for a wide variety of companies, and co-founder of coffee marketplace Crema.co where she is Coffee Director and writes quite a lot on coffee.
+As director of operations for Catalyst, Emily consults for coffee companies in marketing and distribution, management, and quality control systems and has written countless articles for publications ranging from consumer to trade and beyond.
+Outside of Catalyst, she is founder and General Manager for coffee marketplace Crema.co, a travel / beverage journalist, and a coffee-focused photographer.
 When not working, she's likely training in Pukulan kung fu or working on a fantasy short story.
 (Download resume)

-Peaberry-hunter, junior cupper, and sample-puller extraordinaire, Eire McIntyre is an Oregon resident in general, but currently lives in Ethiopia where she spends an inordinate amount of time writing the alphabet on walls with chalky stones, monitoring warehouse workers (penalties range from piggy-back rides to long sessions of pulling a bottle on a rope), and eating kolo (roasted barley).
+Peaberry-hunter, junior cupper, and sample-puller extraordinaire, Eire McIntyre is an Oregon resident in general, but has lived in Ethiopia where she spent an inordinate amount of time writing the alphabet on walls with chalky stones, monitoring warehouse workers (penalties range from piggy-back rides to long sessions of pulling a bottle on a rope), and eating kolo (roasted barley).
 She has a unique ability to cross cultural barriers without noticing them, and an effortless cool that the rest of us can only aspire to.